Unity-Technologies/film-tv-toolbox/ShotgunImportExport/README.md

 Shotgun CSV Import Export
 ==========================

-This is a simplififed example of how to create a timeline in Unity using a shot sequence from Shotgun.
+This is a simplified example of how to create a timeline in Unity using a shot sequence from Shotgun.

 How to use
 --------